 The T.C.
 Williams STEM Academy is a school-within-a-school.
-This program is an appropriate option for any student who:
+If you are a student who:

+• Learns best by doing, rather than by more traditional

+instructional models;

-- Learns best by doing, rather than by more traditional instructional models; - Benefits from inquiry-based learning; - Is inquisitive and likes taking things apart to see how they work; - Is interested in math and/or science and/or engineering and/ or technology such as computer graphics or animation; - Demonstrates creativity and inquisitiveness; and - Will be a freshman in the 2018-2019 school year.
+- · Benefits from inquiry-based learning; - Is inquisitive and likes taking things apart to see how they work; - Is interested in math and/or science and/or engineering and/ or technology such as computer graphics or animation; - Demonstrates creativity and inquisitiveness;